awsdocs/aws-cdk-guide/v2/testing.md

 import aws_cdk as cdk
 from aws_cdk.assertions import Template

-from app.processor_stack import ProcessorStack
+from app.state_machine_stack import StateMachineStack

 def test_synthesizes_properly():
     app = cdk.App()

-    # Since the ProcessorStack consumes resources from a separate stack
+    # Since the StateMachineStack consumes resources from a separate stack
     # (cross-stack references), we create a stack for our SNS topics to live
     # in here.
-These topics can then be passed to the ProcessorStack later,
+These topics can then be passed to the StateMachineStack later,
     # creating a cross-stack reference.
     topics_stack = cdk.Stack(app, "TopicsStack")

     # Create the topic the stack we're testing will reference.
     topics = [sns.Topic(topics_stack, "Topic1")]

-    # Create the ProcessorStack.
+    # Create the StateMachineStack.
-    processor_stack = ProcessorStack(
+    state_machine_stack = StateMachineStack(
-        app, "ProcessorStack", topics=topics  # Cross-stack reference
+        app, "StateMachineStack", topics=topics  # Cross-stack reference
     )

     # Prepare the stack for assertions.
-    template = Template.from_stack(processor_stack)
+    template = Template.from_stack(state_machine_stack)
 ```

 ------